tta-icml2025/tta-icml2025.github.io/docs/source/index.rst

 .. note::

-   The full list of speakers will be updated soon.
+   The full speaker details will be updated soon.

 .. raw:: html